-Pre-requisites: (Write Placer Essay with a score of 1 and Reading (Next-Gen) with a score of 200)
+Pre-requisites: (Write Placer Essay with a score of 1 and Reading (Next-

 MUS 142 College Choir II (1 Credit)

 This course is designed to train and develop a vocal ensemble of mixed voices dedicated to the study, rehearsal, and performance of a variety of choral literature.
 It is designed for the music major.
 It is the second course in the College Choir Series.